Tunisian troops surround parliament, block speaker from entering

 Tunisian troops surrounded the country's parliament and blocked its speaker from entering after the president suspended the legislature and fired the prime minister following nationwide protests over the country’s economic troubles and the virus crisis.

-Protesters celebrated President Kais Saied’s decision late Sunday night, shouting with joy, honking horns and waving Tunisian flags.
-But his critics accused him of a power grab that threatens Tunisia’s young democracy.
+Protesters celebrated President Kais Saied’s decision late Sunday night, but his critics accused him of a power grab that threatens Tunisia’s young democracy.

 Chief among them was the parliament speaker and head of Ennahdha movement, Rached Ghannouchi, who called it "a coup against the constitution and the (Arab Spring) revolution.”
 Ghannouchi led a sit-in protest Monday in front of the legislature, an Agence France-Presse (AFP) photographer said.
 Ghannouchi had tried to gain access at 3:00 a.m.
 (2:00 a.m.
 GMT), hours after Saied suspended parliament.